scaleoutsean/nagfire/README.md

 ## Known Issues

 - Security: HTTPS certificate validation is disabled.
 You may edit that out if you need validation to work.
-- Interface: HTTPS certificate validation creates warnings in console output.
 - Usability: various formulae haven't been updated since v1.7 (Element OS v5).
+Tested limits have generally increased since v5.

 ## Sample CLI Output